-With a TXT Record in DNS Settings
+Add a TXT Record to your DNS

 Let’s look at what information you need and how to add a TXT record.
 These are the steps you need to take to verify site ownership with Google Search Console.